New York City has a lot of famous things about it, and one of the biggest is its food.

 Pastrami is cured cuts of meat (similar to corned beef or brisket).

-The origins of pastrami go back to Romania.
-“Pastra” is the Romanian word for preserve -- or in this case, cured.
+This style of cooking meat can be traced to Romania, as “Pastra” is the Romanian word for preserve -- or in this case, cured.

 This style of cured meat made its way to America via Romanian Jewish immigrants who settled on the Lower East Side.

-Today the Lower East Side is where you can find the best pastrami sandwich in NY, at Katz’s Delicatessen.
+Today, you can find some of the best pastrami in NYC at Katz’s Delicatessen in that neighborhood.

 Katz’s pastrami on rye bread sandwich is big enough for two people to share.